zotonic/zotonic/doc/dev/releasenotes/rel_0.8.0.rst

 - Changed filenames of translation templates
 - Changed md5 hash for hmac and use base64url encoding so pickles are url friendly
 - Configurable max memory for depcache
-- Copied macro's not needed anymore
+- Copied macros not needed anymore
 - Couple of wrong renames
 - Fix for a nasty loop caused by heart when things fail.
 Issue #212
 - Fixed parsing of quoted attributes.
 They can contain newlines